19hours/sg-statutes/Acts/Income Tax Act.md

 [31/98]

-(3) The Minister may specify the maximum amount of expenditure (or any item thereof) to be allowed under subsection (1).
+(3) The Minister or such person as he may appoint may specify the maximum amount of expenditure (or any item thereof) to be allowed under subsection (1).

 [26/93; 31/98]